kebl3541/Obsidian-Umbra/README.md

 ## Choose your own accent

 Umbra allows itself one color, and you choose it.
 Install the community plugin **Style Settings**, then open Settings, Style Settings, Umbra: a color picker sets the accent, and links, tags, the caret, checkboxes, selections, the active tab, and the graph all follow, each at its own carefully weighted intensity.

-No plugin, no problem: the default is a desaturated violet.
+No plugin?
+No problem: the default is a desaturated violet.

 ## Install